MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Scalability

-Consider the AKS [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits), such as the number of nodes and number of node pools per cluster, as well as the number of clusters per subscription.
+Consider the AKS [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits), such as the number of nodes and number of node pools per cluster, and the number of clusters per subscription.

 - If scale limits are reached, take advantage of the [scale-unit strategy](mission-critical-application-design.md#scale-unit-architecture) and deploy additional units with clusters.